Older Women, Younger Men

 "Nobody else is quite as engaging to me as Chris," Woolston says today.
 Despite the 11 years' age difference -- she is 46, he is 35 -- "I have an endless joy and curiosity about him.
 It is a richly wonderful relationship.
 We're not competitive, but we're always sharpening each other," she says.
 "Our values are very similar," she adds, an important factor for Woolston, who found that differences in values were one of the reasons men her own age were less appealing.

 "The only place where age was ever an issue was because I felt that being with me should not limit his choices profoundly," she adds.
 "I didn't want to tamper with his life."
 When Chris went away to graduate school, Blythe was embarrassed by how much she missed him.
 It turned out that he felt the same way, and after he finished his master's degree in biology, they married.
-They have successful careers (both are writers) and two children of their own, ages 2 and 10; by choice, Blythe is no longer the chief wage earner.
+They have successful careers (both are writers) and two children of their own now approaching adulthood.
+By choice, Blythe, a novelist, is no longer the chief wage earner.
 And, she says, Chris has been a wonderful father to her first daughter.
 "He made it possible for her to believe in the goodness of men.
 That's a real gift to give to a girl."

 Old prejudices linger

 The phenomenon of older women dating younger men "results from older women feeling much better about themselves: sexy and attractive," according to sex therapist and author Lonnie Barbach, PhD.
 "They're taking care of themselves and looking for men who can keep up with them.
 That often points to younger men."

 Barbach, who penned the best-selling books Going the Distance and Turn On, two books about creating satisfying relationships, says that "in past decades a younger man might have been interested, but the older woman wouldn't have thought it was possible.
 So she wouldn't have acted on it.
 Today, however, women have a lot more options.
 The dictates of social norms don't run our lives like they used to."